orbtl-ai/ml-md-api/README.md

 - ```/object-detection-results/``` A GET endpoint that allows the user to retrieve the latest batch of results from the ML/MD API.
 - ```/test-api/``` a POST endpoint that returns an excited, positive affirmation that the ML/MD API app is up and running (if it is, in fact, up and running).

-## In-app documentation and interface
+## In-app documentation and testing interface

 Since the entire API is built using [FastAPI](https://fastapi.tiangolo.com/) we are automatically presented with beautful documentation and an interface for testing each API endpoint at the ```/docs/``` endpoint.